Icinga/icinga-powershell-framework/doc/installation/04-Icinga-Agent-Wizard.md

 **Explanation:**

 The argument `FrameworkServiceUrl` is asking for a path pointing to the `.zip` file which contains the service binary.
-The file can either be located on a web ressource or a local/network share.
+The file can either be located on a web resource or a local/network share.
 The `ServiceDirectory` argument will point to the target on where the `.exe` file itself is being extracted to.
 This location is then being used to register the Windows Service object to which is later executed.
 In general there is an additional argument `ServiceBin` available which will define the direct path to the service binary.
 This can be left empty how ever of the official `.zip` file of Icinga for the service package is used.

 ### Config Example 5: Install the Icinga Plugins during wizard run